1963’s Hud anticipated the cultural upheaval of the 1960s.

 And that’s the end of the film.

-Newman and Ritt saw great potential in Hud Bannon, a smaller character in the novel, whom they wanted to be the center of the film.
-The idea of creating a film around a character who wasn’t so nice at the beginning of the film, and didn’t become nice by the end—as was the typical Hollywood formula, appealed to Newman and Ritt.
-They wanted Hud to be a critique of modern society.
-As Homer Bannon says in the film:
+The idea of creating a movie around a character who wasn’t so nice at the beginning of the film, and didn’t become nice by the end—as was the typical Hollywood formula, appealed to Newman and Ritt.
+Indeed, Paul Newman had a distinct opinion of the kind of man his Hud Bannon would be, and told Ravetch and Frank exactly what he wanted the script to convey:

 “Little by little, the look of the country changes because of the men we admire.”

 Was Paul Newman Mean to Patricia Neal?
-No: The Correct Timeline
+No. The Correct Timeline

 Take a look at the newspaper article from Vernal, Texas above.
 It’s about the commencement of Hud filming, and dated May 17, 1962.